uspgamedev/boomscience/README.md

 # BoomScience
 BoomScience is a steampunk metroidvania platformer set in an anthropomorphic universe.
 The main character is a scientist that had his research on sustainable energy stolen by a company and used for bellic/war purposes against his will.
-His objective is to retrieve his research and prevent caos.
+His objective is to retrieve his research and prevent chaos.
 ## Installation
 This game is developed using Godot Engine.
 Install the latest version on https://godotengine.org/download, or visit http://store.steampowered.com/app/404790/Godot_Engine/.
 ## Usage